South Muskoka Shield

-The Muskoka Shield are a Canadian junior ice hockey team based in Gravenhurst, Ontario.
-The Shield are members of the Greater Metro Junior A Hockey League (GMHL).
+The Muskoka Shield were a Canadian junior ice hockey team based in Gravenhurst, Ontario.
+The Shield were members of the Greater Metro Junior A Hockey League (GMHL).

 History

 The Shield are a community-based team with a number of corporate sponsors helping the team to be a viable club.
 Originally playing in Gravenhurst, Ontario, the Shield followed the Gravenhurst Indians and the Gravenhurst Cubs who played in the Georgian Mid-Ontario Junior C Hockey League from 1980 to 1987 and 1994 to 2000, respectively.

 The Shield's first game was on September 9, 2006, against the Deseronto Thunder in Deseronto, Ontario, and an 8–1 loss.
 The Shield's first goal was scored by Dustin Curran.
 Their first home game at the Gravenhurst Centennial Centre took place on September 15, 2006, against the eventual league, playoff, and Alliance Cup champion Bradford Rattlers.
 The result was a 10–1 blowout loss.
 The Shield's first win came on October 13, 2006, against the struggling Toronto Canada Moose by a score of 9–6.

 On November 21, 2006, Shield left winger and captain Garrett Hamel was heavily injured in a head-on collision.
 He was flown to Sunnybrook Hospital in Toronto and required surgery to repair his broken talus, knee cap, femur, radius, pinky finger, and a shattered pelvis.
 The next game, on November 22 against the Nipissing Alouettes, was cancelled out of respect of the Hanmer, Ontario, native.
 After extensive rehab, Garrett rejoined the team in November 2007.
 On January 11, 2008, Garrett returned to the ice against the Nipissing Alouettes and scored a goal in a 9–5 victory for the Shield.

 The Shield finished their inaugural season in dead last with a 4–34–0–4 record.
 Seventh place out of seven teams, the Shield were forced to face the fourth-place Deseronto Thunder in the league quarter-final.
 In game one, the Thunder blew out the Shield 7–1, but in game two the Shield took the Thunder to overtime but still lost 5–4.
 Game three saw the Shield lead after the first period 3–1 and the second 5–3.
 In the third, the Shield fell apart and the Thunder outscored them in the third 6–1.
 The game was called early due to violence breaking out at the game with both the Shield bench and the crowd involved; final score 9–6 Thunder.
 Game four was another overtime showdown, which the again Shield lost 5–4 in overtime, to complete the four-game sweep for the Deseronto Thunder.